Mark C. Scarsi

-Mark Christopher Scarsi (born December 23, 1964) is an American lawyer and jurist who serves as a U.S. district judge of the U.S. District Court for the Central District of California.
+Mark Christopher Scarsi (born December 23, 1964) is an American lawyer who has served as a United States district judge of the United States District Court for the Central District of California since 2020.

+Scarsi was confirmed with broad bipartisan support by an 83-12 vote.
+Prior to his confirmation, Scarsi served as a corporate litigator in Los Angeles.

 Early life, education, and career

 Scarsi was born in 1964 in Syracuse, New York.
 He studied computer science at Syracuse University, graduating in 1987 with a Bachelor of Science.
 From 1987 to 1993, Scarsi worked as a software engineer for GE Aviation and Lockheed Martin, designing and developing detection and signal processing computer systems for U.S. defense applications.
 He also did graduate study in computer science at Syracuse, receiving a Master of Science in 1993.
 He then attended Georgetown University Law Center, graduating in 1996 with a Juris Doctor, magna cum laude, and Order of the Coif honors.

-Legal career
+Career

 After graduating from law school, Scarsi was in private practice at the Los Angeles-based intellectual property law firm Christie, Parker & Hale (now part of Lewis Roca Rothgerber Christie) from 1996 to 1998.
 From 1998 to 2007, Scarsi was in practice at O'Melveny & Myers, becoming a partner in 2003.
 In 2007, he joined Milbank, Tweed, Hadley & McCloy, where he served as the Chair of the firm's Global Intellectual Property Practice and as the Los Angeles office's managing partner.

+Scarsi noted he only became a Federalist Society member in 2017 prior to his judicial nomination.